Rated: E · Short Story · Mystery · #2188718

 When Harry finally seemed satisfied they hi-jacked Amber's case, he laid out his special rules for her to follow.
 She knew these people didn't mess around, a dangerous group of men who didn't stop at nothing to get their way.
 She nodded her agreement and was dropped off at her car.
 As she slipped behind the wheel of her car, she heard...

 When Monday came around, Amber's head spun as she walked up the court steps.
 She didn't sleep a wink, worried about Bella and how to go ahead with her case.
 Crap!
 Harry Anderson is already here!
 She sat down at the table, remembering his parting words.
 Everyone stood as the judge entered the court.
 The court was called to order.

-Amber looked each juror in the eye as she went over the circumstances on why these two seven year old twins were murdered, showing the defendant's intent to kill.
+Amber looked each juror in the eye as she went over each circumstance on why these two seven-year-old twins were murdered, showing the defendant's intent to kill.
 It was one of her best closing arguments!
 Her head held high, not looking at Harry, she walked back to her seat.
-Two hours later the verdict came back guilty, and Amber was surrounded by the twins loving family.
+Two hours later the verdict came back guilty, and Amber was surrounded by the twin’s loving family.
 They thanked her for giving them justice, and she knew right then she did the right thing.
 If I'm going down, I'm going down fighting!

 After the courthouse cleared, Amber knocked on Judge Andrews door.
 She told him everything that happened, and he told her not to worry, he’d take care of things.

 "Thank you so much!"
 Amber walked out, pumping her fist in the air.
 In her car, she sat and prayed, "God, keep Bella safe!"
 What do I do, where did they take her.

 The sky grew dark, matching her mood.
 When she arrived home her phone rang.
 It was Bella!

 "Amber, I'm alright, don't know wher..."
 A deep voice came on the line, giving her some unusual instructions.